-This is the 13th of my series of posts looking at the major UK loyalty credit cards and discussing whether of not they are worth applying for.
-These posts will be linked to the relevant sections of the ‘Credit Cards Update‘ page.
+This is the 13th of my series of articles looking at the major UK loyalty credit cards and discussing whether of not they are worth applying for.
+These articles will be linked to the relevant sections of the ‘Credit Card Offers‘ page.
 My other UK airline and hotel credit card reviews can be found here.

 About the card